araju6611/D-/README.md

-# Net-Banking-in-DotNet-LW
+# Net Banking in DotNet
-Net Banking in asp.net lightweight project
+This is a simple and lightweight project on Net Banking in asp.net